appclacks/mirabelle/site/mirabelle/content/riemann-diff/_index.md

 You can in Mirabelle create streams which will not receive the events passed to the Mirabelle TCP server by default.

-It means you can have some streams for "real time" computation, and some streams for some use cases.
+It means you can have some streams for "real time" computation, and some streams for other use cases.
 Each stream will run independently, will have its own time...

 When you send an event to Mirabelle, you can specify the `stream` attribute in order to send the event to a specific stream.